Interlibrary Loan & Document Delivery Services

 - Items in defunct formats.
 The library does not own the technology required to view or utilize film or audio reels.
 If you have access to the available technology elsewhere, please add this information to your request and we will review it.

 - Psychological testing tools.
-These materials are unavailable through Interlibrary Loan, as the distribution of psychological assessment tools is restricted to properly qualified persons.
-Test forms/booklets, answer sheets, and the scoring key can only be purchased through the publisher.
+These materials are unavailable through Interlibrary Loan, as their distribution is restricted.
+Test forms/booklets, answer sheets, and the scoring key can only be purchased through publishers.
 If you are a student, contact your professor about access to a copy of the testing materials required for your class or research.

 - Legal materials and research materials pertaining to the law as it is practiced and interpreted.
 These items have a high rate of non-return and are extremely expensive to replace.
 For this reason, we will no longer request legal/law materials through Interlibrary Loan.